yanliu1111/bookworm_v2_ai_helper/README.md

           }}
 ```

+**Shortcuts:** ctrl + space to check all expected values in {}

-New package was installed for working with a readable stream, you can create an instance of the parser, and feed it chunks of data - partial or complete:
+**New package** was installed for working with a readable stream, you can create an instance of the parser, and feed it chunks of data - partial or complete:

 ```ts
 yarn add eventsource-parser